 - Seven presidential elections and countless local elections

-- Columbine, Sandy Hook and other school shootings
+- Columbine, Sandy Hook, Uvalde and dozens of other mass shootings

 - Coronavirus outbreak